telerik/reporting-docs/embedding-reports/blazor-reporting.md

 ### Web Report Designer Implementation

-The tutorial [How to set up Web Report Designer in Blazor applications]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-blazor-application%}) elaborates on implementing the web designer widget and its REST Service in Blazor Web Reporting projects.
+The tutorial [How to set up Web Report Designer in Blazor applications]({%slug telerikreporting/designing-reports/report-designer-tools/web-report-designer/how-to-set-up-in-blazor-application%}) elaborates on implementing the web designer jQuery widget and its REST Service in Blazor Web Reporting projects.

 ## Generating Reports in Blazor Web Reporting Applications